jasonbrooks/kubernetes-the-hard-way/docs/03-auth-configs.md

 This section will walk you through creating kubeconfig files that will be used to bootstrap kubelets, which will then generate their own kubeconfigs based on dynamically generated certificates, and a kubeconfig for authenticating kube-proxy clients.

-Each kubeconfig requires a Kubernetes master to connect to.
-To support H/A the IP address assigned to the load balancer sitting in front of the Kubernetes API servers will be used.

 ### Set the Kubernetes Public Address

 ```